Urch1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command to display the first 10 lines of a file
+command to print first 3 lines